This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 The moss stitch (often known as the granite or linen stitch too) is by far one of my favourites.
 It has such a lovely texture, delicate drape and works so well for all sorts of designs.

-I love working with this stitch and have used it to create all sorts of designs so far crocheting in the round.
+I love working with this stitch and have used it to create all sorts of designs so far with it:

 Here are the written instruction for each of the special stitches you’ll need for the dickie crochet pattern –